-3 need-to-know travel tips for South Africa’s Eastern Cape and Garden Route:
+Three need to know travel tips for South Africa’s Eastern Cape & Garden Route:

 South Africa’s nine provinces are home to a vast and beautiful array of people, cultures, landscapes and wildlife.